-The system’s self-learning algorithm adapts to changes in the environment and does not require any human intervention.
+The self-learning algorithm adapts to changes in the environment and does not require any human intervention.

-A low rate of false alarms made possible through the use of explanatory variables.
+A low rate of false alarms is made possible through the use of explanatory variables.

-The ability to acquire and process data from several types of sensors, such as acoustic, seismic, electromagnetic, mechanical, chemical, thermal, etc.
+The system has the ability to acquire and process data from several types of sensors, such as acoustic, seismic, electromagnetic, mechanical, chemical, thermal, etc.

-Scalable software – no need to install additional sensors or instruments.
+Scalable software eliminates the need to install additional sensors or instruments.

-Continuous operations with no need for calibration even after unreported changes in the system’s operating conditions
+Continuous operations with no need to pause for calibration even after unreported changes occur in the system’s operating conditions